QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

 \ which is the :eq:`constraint4` of our planning problem

-**Thus, at our guess of the equilibrium price system the allocation that solves the planning problem also solves the problem faced by a representative household living in a competitive equilibrium**
+**Thus, at our guess of the equilibrium price system, the allocation that solves the planning problem also solves the problem faced by a representative household living in a competitive equilibrium**